akriti19/Data_Visualisation_Chart-types/README.md

-Different orms of visualisations which can be used in tableau.
+Different forms of visualisations which can be used in tableau.